wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.17.0 =
+* New: Add automatically http:// at the beginning of the URL if it is missing
+* New: Option for the first image import
+* FAQ updated

 = 1.16.1 =
 * Fixed: syntax error, "unexpected '<'" in version 1.16.0